The Varangian Chronicles 1

 The compound had been buzzing with activity all day.
 Jolie peered out the window of her third floor apartment, trying to figure out what the hell was going on.
 She’d expect her father, Clark, to send for her if he was conducting some kind of business today.
 Or send word for her to remain in her rooms.
 He’d done neither.
 It made no sense and that made her nervous.
 Anxiety settled like a knot in her stomach.
 She had to find out what was going on.

-She crossed to the large building they called the hall.
-Basically it was a community center.
+She crossed to the large building they called the hall, which was basically a community center.
 The ground floor was mostly bar space and a large kitchen.
 The two upper floors were used as offices and additional storage when the warehouses were overfilled, which wasn’t often since the war with the Delroi had been settled.
 Apparently they frowned on smuggling, her father’s bread and butter.
 Thankfully they weren’t the only aliens who’d come to Earth, and the Varangians didn’t seem to have the same issue.
 She caught the door as one of her father’s men exited.
 He threw her a startled look that quickly morphed into pity.

 “He’s in the bar,” he muttered.
 “Good luck.”